 Along with gratitude practice, one of the most powerful practices we can engage in an ongoing, daily way, is to offer blessings to all we encounter.
-This includes blessing the spaces we enter or inhabit, the people, animals, other earth-kin we encounter along the way, the gadgets we use, the furniture that supports us, the cars we drive—the list is endless, as well as the subtle beings who collaborate and participate with us all the time.
+This includes blessing the spaces we enter or inhabit, the people, animals, other-than-human earth-kin we encounter along the way, the gadgets we use, the furniture that supports us, the cars we drive—the list is endless, as well as the subtle beings who collaborate and participate with us all the time.

 Offering blessings reminds us that we do not move through the world by ourselves.
 It is a celebration of interbeing, a recognition that every aspect of our life is supported and, in many ways, made possible by people, beings, and other resources we will never know.